barrymcandrews/raven-iac/README.md

 <!-- ROADMAP -->
 ## Roadmap

-I've implemented all the features I planned for version one.
-Version 2 of this website will be re-skinned with a more modern design.
+I've implemented all the features I planned for version one of this project.
+As I develop new frontends, I'll add new features as I need them.